stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 **@mvhalim** will be responsible for:
 - [X] Completing Exercise 2 in troubleshooting-2.Rmd.

-**Remaining tasks to assign!:**
-- [ ] Submitting Milestone 2 by tagging a release and uploading to Canvas.

 ## Timing
 **Deadlines**: We will establish specific deadlines for each milestone and communicate them to the team using the appropriate communication platforms listed below.